Lostepic/rclone-zip-backup/README.md

 Notes:
 - The nice command can be used to lower the priority of a process, making it yield CPU time to other processes more readily.
 This doesn't limit CPU usage to a specific percentage but can reduce the overall impact on system performance, ```-n 19``` sets the niceness level to 19, which is the lowest priority.
 - Remember to test this script manually to ensure it works as expected, especially to confirm that it doesn't unduly impact your production environment.
+- This was made to work with an already setup rclone, it is an alternative to using the built in backup in my own cloudpanel server and you should not just blindly run this, I take no responsibility if you break something

 This setup should do regular backups of the directory set with minimal impact on your server's performance and network bandwidth.